|

 tablespace because you can easily run out of UNDO and receive ORA-30036

 along with an aborted update.
-For a full note on UNDO sizing, check
+For a full note on UNDO sizing, check my notes on

-Oracle MOSC
+Oracle UNDO

 Question: